 I had some great conversations with people during the evening - about their ideas on the work or art in general.
 I felt that people seemed freer to speak than usual - was this because my talk somehow ' invited them in'?.
 I like to hear people's views on my work- so many times it gives me new connections to think about.
 I liked a comment from Carl Burnell (art collector).
 He felt that the patterned landscape work was an ironic comment on domestic, suburban interior decoration.
 An ordinary home would typically have a landscape painting on a wall, it may also have patterned wallpaper - and here you have both things in one.

 Part of the event was the Blue Fin building itself, located just behind Tate Modern and with fantastic views from our 11th floor vantage point.

 The Acting MD of RM Data Systems loved the event and exhibition.
 He liked the interaction between the many artists present and the various software engineers, accountants, journalists, teachers, physicists and business people.
 As a result I have been invited to curate another exhibition at Blue Fin from the beginning of May.
 This will be Landscapes: Memory and Mapping, work by myself and Cally Trench.

-Heidi Locher writes: This was a chance to throw all your preconceptions out of the window (and what windows!) about what constitutes the right environment for an exhibition.
+Heidi Locher: This was a chance to throw all your preconceptions out of the window (and what windows!) about what constitutes the right environment for an exhibition.
 Galleries are white boxes for a reason so we can focus on the work; Blue Fin is a piece of architecture with spectacular views across the city.
 However Alex pulled it off, creating a dialogue between the two, whilst dragging the rest of us with her.
 People were talking about art, exchanging views and wrestling with ideas: together, with the sunset and the art, no better triumph.